BruceOnyango/vector-lab-qdrant/README.md

 ## ⚙️ 1.
 Setup Instructions (Docker)

-### Prerequisites
+### Prerequisites and versions used for this tutorial

-* Docker installed - check version using the command
+* Docker installed (27.0.3)- check version using the command
   ```bash
   docker --version
   ```